GeraAlcantara/cards-memory-game/README.md

 # cards-memory-game

-A classic card game, flip and match the cards done in Vanilla JavaScript, Svelte, VUE, React
+A classic card game, flip and match the cards done in Vanilla JavaScript, Svelte, VUE, React and TypeScript.

 ## Preview